 Please read on for further details of these or visit the individual pages.

 This group continues to be well attended and is a mine of useful information, advice and support from and for those attending.
 This group is growing in strength and in numbers and we are very proud of its integrity.
-Our last group meeting had 30 people!
+Our group meetings have ranged from less than 10 to nearly 50 people, we don't care how many turn up each month!

-From a first terrifying trip out of the closet (whether dressed or in drab) to post-op normality, to partners of trans folk, this group has someone who understands your situation.
-We have been pleased to see partners and supportive friends and it has also been great to see a growing group of (FTM) trans guys getting the benefit of peer support as well as the (MTF) trans women.
+From a first terrifying trip out of the closet (whether dressed or in drab) to life feeling at ease, to partners, family and friends of trans people, this group has someone who understands your situation.
+We have been pleased to see partners and supportive friends and it has also been great to see a growing group of ordinary people able to discuss their gender in a safe and supportive environment.

 This group is a real tonic and is open to everyone on the trans spectrum whether you are transitioning or not, or just dress occasionally.
 No-one judges here and you will find a warm welcome and a vibrant and kind social atmosphere !

-There is a suggested donation of £3.00 per head to cover room hire and refreshments as this group is self funding via these donations.
+There is a suggested donation of £3.00 per person to help cover the cost of room hire and refreshments and any donations go directly towards maintaining this service.

-Life coaching.... for individuals or couples, empowering you to action and participate in a treatment pathway, or to enable a 'coming out' process that includes family members, friends, employers and provides a forum for discussion.
+Life coaching.... for individuals or couples, empowering you to action the changes you need, e.g to enable a 'coming out' process that includes family members, friends, employers and provides a forum for discussion or to undergo a social transition or plan to manage a treatment pathway.

 Gender dysphoria is not a lifestyle choice.
 Our coaches all understand the issues surrounding coming out and transition, e.g maintaining relationships and protecting families, keeping your job, accessing healthcare... so why not see if we can help support you and your loved ones through what can be a testing time?
 No matter where your journey takes you, our transition coaching can help you deal with it every step of the way.